townofdon/square-root-algorithm-js/README.md

 # Square Root - Javascript Example

-This is just a super simple demonstration of how the square root algorithm works.
+This is just a super simple demonstration of a square root algorithm.

+:warning: **ONLY USE THIS LIB IF:**

+- You want your code to run ~8,000,000% slower
+- You do not mind a slight loss of precision
 ## Installation:

 ```